mpuer/ReactProject/readme.md

 - Logged in users can view other users reviews, create, and delete their own reviews!

 ## Future Features
+### Sorting and Searching listings
+- sort and search listings by posting time, location, price, and more!
 ### Booked Listings
 - track and manage your upcoming listings